 Rachel Baye headshot

 I edit the NPR Politics Podcast.
-Before joining NPR, I spent nearly a decade at WYPR, Baltimore’s public radio station, where I covered Maryland state politics and government, as well as a wide range of other topics.
+Before joining NPR, I spent nearly a decade at WYPR, Baltimore’s public radio station, where I covered Maryland state politics and government, as well as a wide range of other semi-related topics.

 My work has appeared on NPR, on CNN.com, on NBCNews.com, in Slate, in The Huffington Post, in Time, in The Post and Courier and in Washington City Paper.